Real Toric Varieties: Interactions between their Geometry and their Topology: General Notations and Conventions

-for all non-negative integers $k$.
-It commutes with proper push-forward, cf. Lemma~19.1.2 of \cite{Fulton:1998aa} in the complex case.
+for all non-negative integers $k$, \textit{cf.} \cite[\S5.12]{Borel:1961aa}.
+It commutes with proper push-forward, \textit{cf.} \cite[Lemma~19.1.2]{Fulton:1998aa} in the complex case.
 Moreover, when $X(\R)$ is non-empty and has a smooth open neighbourhood in $X$, we denote by $[X(\R)]$ its $\F_2$-fundamental class.
 It allows to define the morphism:

 that satisfies $\cl_X(Z)\cap[X(\R)]=\cl^X(Z)$, for all $k$-codimensional classes $Z$.
-It commutes with pull-backs, cf. Corollary~19.2 in \cite{Fulton:1998aa} adapted to real varieties, and proper push-forward.
+It commutes with pull-backs, \textit{cf.} \cite[Corollary~19.2]{Fulton:1998aa} adapted to real varieties, and proper push-forward.
 We recall that the cohomological push-forward between smooth manifolds is defined via the Poincaré duality.
 If $f:M\rightarrow N$ is a proper map, the push-forward is denoted by $f_!$.

 \paragraph{Affine Geometry.} Let $N$ be a free abelian group of finite rank.\begin{enumerate} \item[(i)] A subgroup $N'$ of $N$ is said to be \emph{primitive} if the quotient $N/N'$ is torsion free.
 Likewise, a vector $v\in N$ is said to be \emph{primitive} when $\Z v$ is a primitive subgroup of $N$; \item[(ii)] a \emph{polyhedral cone} (or simply a \emph{cone}) $c$ of $N\otimes \R$ is a subset of the following form: